constellation-daq/Constellation/docs/operator_guide/howtos/remote_satellites.md

 It is therefore **strongly advised** to use detached processes on remote machines, i.e. processes whose lifetime does not depend on an active login session.
 This can be achieved in different ways:

-* Terminal emulators such as `tmux`, as described in the [Terminal emulator section](#starting-satellites-with-terminal-emulators) below, are the recommended procedure for small setups and quick turnaround times.
+* Terminal emulators such as `tmux`, as described in the [Terminal emulator section](#starting-remote-satellites-with-terminal-emulators) below, are the recommended procedure for small setups and quick turnaround times.
-* Infrastructure provisioning tools, such as *Ansible* described in the [Ansible section](#infrastructure-provisioning-with-ansible), provide a more flexible alternative but require additional configuration on the operator side and are recommended for more permanent Constellation deployments or large setups with many satellites.
+* Infrastructure provisioning tools, such as *Ansible*, provide a more flexible alternative but require additional configuration on the operator side and are recommended for more permanent Constellation deployments or large setups with many satellites.
 * Other solutions to run processes in the background such as `nohup`, `python-daemon` or `daemonize` can also be used but offer little advantage over terminal emulators.

-## Starting Satellites with Terminal Emulators
+## Starting Remote Satellites with Terminal Emulators

 If the remote hosts on which satellites should be started can be reached via `ssh` and has either `tmux` or GNU `screen` available, satellites can be directly started with a single command.